ankschoubey/old-blog/_pages/dev-life/tdd-series.md

 #11 - **[JUnit Template For Tracking Bugs in Unit Tests](https://www.ankushchoubey.com/v1/junit-bug-tracking)**

+#12 - **[Write Cleaner UI Tests with Page Object Model Pattern](/tdd/page-object-model)**: Page Object Model can be used with any testing framework to write cleaner and simpler tests that are fast to write.

 ## TDD Level 3: TDD With time

 #1 - **[Whenever you encounter a bug](https://www.ankushchoubey.com/encounter-a-bug/)**